Welcome to Left-Libertarian.org!

 Rather than construct their own schools, hire and train teachers, decide on curricula and administer standardized tests to determine the worth of students, state and local governments should simply give education dollars directly to students, allowing them to spend it on the schools of their choice.
 Public schools could still exist, but they would exist in free competition with private schools.

 Public schools currently benefit from state-sponsored monopoly status–in fact, they are the single largest and most destructive monopoly in the nation.
-If you want to send your child to a free school, you have no choice but to send them to the school assigned by your local or state government.
+If parents want to send their children to a free school, they have no choice but to send them to the schools assigned by their local or state governments.
 This historically has led to major imbalances in funding and success levels of public schools, since typically they are funded in large part by property taxes.
 Poorer families, raising children in poorer areas, are forced to send their children to poorer schools.
 This unfair reality has led to a powerful and, for many, inescapable cycle of poverty dating back generations.

 By freeing families to send their children to any nearby school, public or private, we empower them to break the chains of multigenerational segregation and empower students to seek out educations that will allow them to achieve their full potentials.